-Let us introduce you to the newest brewery in Sioux Falls, Remedy Brewing Company!
-Located in the 8th & Railroad Center, this new beer hot-spot is a perfect fit with the rest of downtown breweries on Brewer's Row.
+Let us introduce you to Remedy Brewing Company!
+Located in the 8th & Railroad Center, this beer hot-spot is a perfect fit with the rest of downtown breweries on Brewer's Row.
 Co-owners, Matt Hastad, Jason Davenport, and Tyler Jepperson, started doing a little brewing at home as a hobby, which quickly turned into a dream of a sustainable business.
 Fast-forward several years later, and here we are with a brand new brewery to enjoy!

 You will find a variety of must-try beers at Remedy including their Espina Mexican Lager—a 4.2% ABV beer that's perfect for those warm summer days, their Queen Bee Imperial Honey Cream Ale—a 6.9% ABV sweet ale with a crisp finish, their Cow Tippah Chocolate Milk Stout—a 6.5% ABV glass of deliciousness that will bring you right back to your favorite childhood memories of drinking chocolate milk around the house.
 Are you craving a beer yet?

 From the moment you step into Remedy you will feel right at home with the cozy decor and atmosphere, not to mention some prime seating options outside on their patio.
 The guys at Remedy of course have their staple beers, but they also have a plethora of other rotating brews that they can't wait for you to try!